-The party at fault may have to pay economic damages (such as medical expenses and property damage), non-economic damages (such as pain and suffering), and punitive damages.
+The party at fault may have to pay economic damages (such as medical expenses and property damage), non-economic damages (such as pain and suffering, loss of consortium), and punitive damages.

 Depending on the details of the accident, determining fault may be easy.
 Someone driving drunk and causing a collision would obviously be at-fault.
 However, evidence is the determining factor when there is no clear-cut negligence.

 Police who respond to the accident scene, insurance providers, lawyers, and even juries review the evidence in order to establish fault.